 What are Direct Payments?

 If you are eligible for help to meet your care needs, Flintshire County Council can give you the money instead of a service.
-You can spend the money on getting the support you need.
-This is known as a Direct Payment.

 You can use your Direct Payment to arrange support that is right for you and your lifestyle.